 You become lost and are forced to overnight in the woods.
 It’s about a hour before dark on a cloudless night so you decide to try to build a fire.
 You find barely enough dry wood only to discover your lighter won’t work and are forced to use the flint-steel kit you recently bought (but have never actually used to start a fire).

 After several attempts, and no fire, it starts to drizzle, a downpour is eminent.
-You have no fire nor do you have a shelter?
-Now you are cold…and wet!
-Hello onset of hypothermia.
+You have no fire nor do you have a shelter.
+Now you are cold, and wet – Hello to the onset of hypothermia!
 Perhaps if you would have built a quick shelter first, and then concentrated on a fire (or had someone else working on a shelter while you were fire building), you’d all have a place to come in out of the rain and minimize the hypothermia threat.

 Making a shelter first and building a fire second are both key factors in preventing hypothermia, but only when done in a prioritized order.

-(Originally appearing in “Guidelines” , at paddling.com, a paddling website for canoers and kayakers.
+(I first learned of these seven steps from Wade Watkins, a survival instructor in Kodiak, Alaska back in the mid-1980s.
 These seven steps to survival should be applied to any outdoor emergency situation where your self reliant skills will help optimize your survival and ultimate rescue…)

 One day, it’s bound to happen: your attempted beach landing in the surf fails and your boat is swept away while the waves dump you onto a beach; or that incoming tide was a bit higher – and faster – than you thought and now you are stranded on a remote beach without any gear.
-Whatever the scenario, survival situations create a great deal of anxiety in victims.
-For paddlers, prone to explore beyond the nearby headland or back along out-of-the-way beachheads, the reality of being put into a survival situation should be a real concern.
+Whatever the scenario, (canoers and hikers, you can imagine your own emergencies as well) survival situations create a great deal of anxiety in victims. .

 Most prudent paddlers are prepared do take recovery actions after an unexpected capsize, but as a paddler – seasoned or novice – how prepared are you to deal with the situation if you lose your boat?
-How competent are you to survive a night in the maritime environment without a tent, sleeping bag or even food and water?
+How competent are you to survive a night in the maritime or backcountry environments without a tent, sleeping bag or even food and water?
 Could you survive the elements?
-Would you know what to do and when or how to perform the right tasks to survive such an ordeal?
+Would you know what to do and when, or how to perform the right tasks to survive such an ordeal?

 Like a pilot’s checklist, the seven steps on the survival sense list are meant to be followed in the sequence presented.
 They are meant to minimize the already anxious environment of a survivor situation and provide a routine to follow to offer everyone the best chances at being rescued. ( You want your emergency to end in a rescue, NOT a recovery!)

-KNOW and accept the fact that you are in a critical situation; realize the need to activate the seven steps.
-This may seem obvious – your boat is lost, you’re sitting on the beach like drenched rats.
-It’s OK to yell, cry, kick sand in the air, but get over it soon and start thinking positive, start acting like a survivor.
-Know you need to take command of the situation, realize you are in trouble and start the processes for being a survivor.
+1. KNOW and accept the fact that you are in a critical situation; realize the need to activate the seven steps.
+This may seem obvious – your boat is lost, you’re sitting on the beach like a drenched rat.
+It’s OK to yell, cry, kick sand in the air, (many call this e the “Oh Shit!” stage of realization), but get over it soon and start thinking positive; start acting like a survivor.
+Know you need to take command of the situation; realize you are in trouble and start the processes for being a survivor.
 You may be called upon to be in a position of leadership, these seven steps will help you help everyone in your party.
-Many call this the “Oh Shit!” stage of realization.

-SIGNALING for help is an eventual task you’ll want to perform.
+4. SIGNALING for help is an eventual task you’ll want to perform.
 Some argue that there is no need to signal right away because no one will know you are in peril.
 I argue that in some areas, routine or scheduled movement by air commuters or other commercial modes may be passing by and could respond to a signal that would stand out from the routine.
-Knowing that an intra-island ferry, for example, always passed by at a certain time, would encourage me to have signals ready.
+Knowing, for example, that an island ferry always passed by at a certain time, would encourage me to have signals ready.